Quality of Life survey: technical review

 The second workshop, on survey implementation and management, took place on Monday 11 March.
 Expert panellists included Professor Reza Daniels (National Income Dynamics Study (NIDS) and Southern Africa Labour and Development Research Unit (SALDRU) at the UCT School of Economics), Dr Isabelle Schmidt (Chief Director: Social Statistics at Statistics South Africa), Darryn Durno (fieldwork practitioner), and Martin Bekker (former researcher for Royal Bafokeng).

-Both workshops, which were well-attended by GCRO colleagues, provided robust, constructive debate and delivered valuable insights from a range of perspectives, opening up new questions and approaches for the GCRO to explore.
-The third workshop, on questionnaire design and indexing, is planned for early June 2019.
+The third workshop, on questionnaire design and indexing, was held on 5 June 2019.
+All three workshops, which were well-attended by GCRO colleagues, provided robust, constructive debate and delivered valuable insights from a range of perspectives, opening up new questions and approaches for the GCRO to explore.
 The GCRO is also exploring the possibility of a fourth workshop on data use and dissemination.